History of France: World War I

 The war now became a stalemate – the famous "Western Front" was fought largely in France and was characterized by very little movement despite extremely large and violent battles, often with new and more destructive military technology.
 On the Western Front, the small improvised trenches of the first few months rapidly grew deeper and more complex, gradually becoming vast areas of interlocking defensive works.
 The land war quickly became dominated by the muddy, bloody stalemate of Trench warfare, a form of war in which both opposing armies had static lines of defense.
 The war of movement quickly turned into a war of position.
 Neither side advanced much, but both sides suffered hundreds of thousands of casualties.
 German and Allied armies produced essentially a matched pair of trench lines from the Swiss border in the south to the North Sea coast of Belgium.
 Meanwhile, large swaths of northeastern France came under the brutal control of German occupiers.

 Trench warfare prevailed on the Western Front from September 1914 until March 1918.
-Famous battles in France include Battle of Verdun (spanning 10 months from 21 February to 18 December 1916), Battle of the Somme (1 July to 18 November 1916), and five separate conflicts called the Battle of Ypres (from 1914 to 1918).
+Famous battles in France include the Battle of Verdun and the Battle of the Somme in 1916, and five separate conflicts called the Battle of Ypres (from 1914 to 1918).

 After Socialist leader Jean Jaurès, a pacifist, was assassinated at the start of the war, the French socialist movement abandoned its antimilitarist positions and joined the national war effort.
 Prime Minister René Viviani called for unity—for a "Union sacrée" ("Sacred Union")--Which was a wartime truce between the right and left factions that had been fighting bitterly.
 France had few dissenters.
 However, war-weariness was a major factor by 1917, even reaching the army.
 The soldiers were reluctant to attack; Mutiny was a factor as soldiers said it was best to wait for the arrival of millions of Americans.
 The soldiers were protesting not just the futility of frontal assaults in the face of German machine guns but also degraded conditions at the front lines and at home, especially infrequent leaves, poor food, the use of African and Asian colonials on the home front, and concerns about the welfare of their wives and children.

 After defeating Russia in 1917, Germany now could concentrate on the Western Front, and planned an all-out assault in the spring of 1918, but had to do it before the very rapidly growing American army played a role.
 In March 1918 Germany launched its offensive and by May had reached the Marne and was again close to Paris.
 However, in the Second Battle of the Marne (15 July to 6 August 1918), the Allied line held.
 The Allies then shifted to the offensive.
 The Germans, out of reinforcements, were overwhelmed day after day and the high command saw it was hopeless.
 Austria and Turkey collapsed, and the Kaiser's government fell.
 Germany signed "The Armistice" that ended the fighting effective 11 November 1918, "the eleventh hour of the eleventh day of the eleventh month."